httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Changes compared to RFC5843

+The digest-algorithm values for "MD5", "SHA", "SHA-256", "SHA-512", "UNIXcksum", "UNIXsum", "ADLER32" and "CRC32c" have been updated to lowercase.

 The status of "MD5" has been updated to "deprecated", and its description states that this algorithm MUST NOT be used.

 The status of "SHA" has been updated to "deprecated", and its description states that this algorithm MUST NOT be used.

-The status for "CRC32c" has been updated to "standard".
+The status for "CRC2c", "UNIXsum" and "UNIXcksum" has been updated to "standard".

 The "id-sha-256" and "id-sha-512" algorithms have been added to the registry.